-Art and Antiques Gallery
+Art and Antique Gallery

 Gallery founder Bill Union is a member of the New England Society of Fine Arts Appraisers.